Provenance: Books

 In the case of books, the study of provenance refers to the study of the ownership of individual copies of books.
-It is usually extended to include study of the circumstances in which individual copies of books have changed ownership, and of evidence left in books that shows how readers interacted with them.
+It is usually extended to include the study of the circumstances in which individual copies of books have changed ownership, and of evidence left in books that shows how readers interacted with them.

 Provenance studies may shed light on the books themselves, providing evidence of the role particular titles have played in social, intellectual and literary history.
 Such studies may also add to our knowledge of particular owners of books.
 For instance, looking at the books owned by a writer may help to show which works influenced him or her.

 Many provenance studies are historically focused, and concentrated on books owned by writers, politicians and public figures.
 The recent ownership of books is studied, however, as is evidence of how ordinary or anonymous readers have interacted with books.

-Provenance can be studied both by examining the books themselves (for instance looking at inscriptions, marginalia, bookplates, book rhymes, and bindings) and by reference to external sources of information such as auction catalogues.
+Provenance can be studied both by examining the books themselves, for instance looking at inscriptions, marginalia, bookplates, book rhymes, and bindings, and by reference to external sources of information such as auction catalogues.

+Pianos

+Provenance for pianos is authenticated before a piano is inducted into a museum, sold at an auction, or appraised for an estate or legal action, when it has extraordinary value in connection to a composer, performer, event or location that has become famous.
+For example, the piano that Wolfgang Amadeus Mozart used during the final 10 years of his life, is on display in the Mozarteum Museum in Salzberg, one of many historical pianos in museums around the world.
+The 300,000th Steinway piano that was presented to President Franklin D. Roosevelt by Theodore Steinway, on behalf of the Steinway family is on display in the White House.
+It is one of many pianos with a provenance that have extraordinary value because of art, sculpture or design incorporated into the cabinet.
+It has legs carved into golden eagles and figures painted on the body of the piano.

+For a piano, provenance can be established by starting with the authentication of the brand of manufacture and serial number, which will usually identify age.
+Then bills of sale, tuning records, bills of lading, concert programs that identify a piano by serial number, letters, famous signatures inside or on the outside of a piano, statements under oath in a court of law and photographs can all help authenticate a piano's provenance.